SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 .. literalinclude:: /literals/globalInfo201832.txt
    :lines: 15-54

-Machine-learned models can be mixed with full models.
+Machine-learned surrogate models can be mixed with pyhf models.
 In this case of ATLAS-SUSY-2019-09, by default surrogate models are used for the **onshell** and **offshell** region sets, but pyhf models for the other three region sets (**WH_0j**, **WH_nj**, **WH_DFOS**):